What Should We Tell the Children about Relationships and Sex?

 They did not know where to start

 But in fact, research has shown that young people would prefer to get information about R&S from family members, and parents are the best people to do this.
-Information from schools is usually focussed on the biological aspects, or specific subjects like bullying, whereas parents can pass on their own values and experiences, and encourage the communication that is so vital as young people become more independent.
+Information from schools is usually focused on the biological aspects, or specific subjects like bullying, whereas parents can pass on their own values and experiences, and encourage the communication that is so vital as young people become more independent.

 Through discussion, case studies, role play and quizzes, as well as time for individual reflection and planning, parents think about the range of topics covered by R&S, sources of information and how accurate they are, how to talk more confidently about embarrassing subjects, how to respond when put on the spot, and how to give age appropriate messages.
 They are also given information about contraception, resources available and where to get help, and look at what the actual risks are and how they can support their children in making wise choices.